Stadium MRT Station

-The station is aptly named after the adjacent National Stadium, which is the centrepiece of the Singapore Sports Hub and used for major events.
+The station is aptly named after the adjacent former National Stadium, which is the centrepiece of The Kallang and used for major events.
 It is also the terminating station for the Marina Bay shuttle, where Circle Line train services operate as a shuttle service to Marina Bay.

 The station was designed by renowed local architectural firm WOHA, whose design was selected through the Marina Line Architectural Design Competition, an open design competition organised jointly by the Land Transport Authority of Singapore and the Singapore Institute of Architects.
 Conceived as a massive underground sculpture, the station contains a large indoor space from surface to platform level that gives the public a moment of spatial grandeur.
 A continuous central skylight creates a dramatic naturally-lit interior, and journeying into the station is like descending into a giant shimmering grotto that draws crowds to its interior.